 Water Sprays and Irrigation

 Aphids and other insects often feed on the underside of leaves.
 Spraying infested plants with a strong stream of water dislodges and kills many spider mites, aphids, and other relatively fragile insects.
 Rain is one of the greatest natural management strategies for spider mites; populations tend to build up during dry weather.
-Reducing irrigation of turf is helpful in managing chinch bugs, spider mites, aphids, and other pests that are susceptible to the fungal diseases that are promoted by high humidity.
+Cool, cloudy weather promotes fungal pathogens which attack chinch bugs, spider mites, aphids, and other pests keeping populations low.
+Proper irrigation can help reduce the likelihood of pest problems.

 Hose adapters can be purchased that have a motion sensor and can spray a stream of water at an animal such as a squirrel, deer, or raccoon.
 These are most effective if pointed at a specific area needing protection, such as a vegetable garden bed.